Did you know that a single aquatic plant can make a huge difference in your freshwater fish tank?

 Less-known benefits for the aquarium

-Floating live plants are not as valued as they should be.
+Floating aquatic plants are not as valued as they should be in the aquarium hobby.

 I don’t see them in freshwater aquariums as much as I would like to, even though their qualities significantly outnumber all that you might have against them.

-Here are notable benefits of having floating plants in a freshwater aquarium:
+Here are notable benefits of having floating aquarium plants in your freshwater tank:

 - Algae control.